Ralph W. Shrader Graduate Diversity Scholarship

 NOTE: Failure to meet requirements could affect scholarship eligibility.

 U.S. Citizenship is required for all applicants.

-Ralph W. Shrader Diversity Scholarship (Women and Minority students) Graduate-level candidates
+Ralph W. Shrader Diversity Scholarship (Women and Minority students)

 Must currently be enrolled in their second semester and at least two semester-equivalent courses per semester at an accredited college or university in the United States at the time of application.
 A current overall GPA of 3.5 or higher at the time of application.
 Expected graduation date cannot be in the year the scholarship is awarded.

 AFCEA's focus is on STEM/hard sciences - information technology, cybersecurity, telecommunications electronics supporting defense, homeland security, and intelligence communities.